abeebridwan/trust_rent_ng/README.md

 *This section should be updated with information about new features, components, or changes to the project structure.*

 - Implemented Progressive Web App (PWA) functionality using `@serwist/next`.
+- Implemented init KYC with Smile ID for user verification.